srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 RU
 =====

 To bring up the RU simply boot it and ensure it is running correctly before attempting to connect the DU.
 Check for RU synchronization and that the PTP process is running correctly.

+These exact steps will vary depend on the RU being used.

 CU/DU
 =====